How GEA Dairy Herd Management Systems Improve Efficiency

 Cost and Profitability

-One element worth considering is the cost that will be associated with your system, be it upfront or recurring.
+One element worth considering is the cost that associates with your system, be it upfront or recurring.
 Besides any direct fees, if you opt for a more electronic or automated route, you have additional costs by way of RFID ear tags, pedometers or cameras.

 However, keep in mind that the return on your investment is a long-term gain and may not be a dollar-per-dollar equivalent.
 How you can use the data you are now collecting can allow you to make more informed decisions that boost efficiency and reduce waste.